Saturday, November 26, 2005

 The lingering question, in my view, is this: how will redevelopment of the areas most severely damaged proceed, and what will such redevelopment mean to the character and future of the city?

-Most people in know what renovation is, whether you're the person picking the new shutters or the person hired to hang them.
+Most people in New Orleans know what renovation is, whether you're the person picking the new shutters or the person hired to hang them.
 Renovation is a process of taking a place worth saving for its grace and beauty, for its historic and cultural importance, and making it new again.
 Renovation is not simply repair.
 Renovation is something that adds value.

 Renovation is precisely what New Orleans needs: preserving the critically important parts of what makes it a cultural and architectural treasure, while tearing out those parts that are damaged and threaten the long-term integrity of the structure.